 The Company recognizes the important of a transparent business operation and embrace the principle of good corporate governance for effectiveness and equitably with responsibility to society and stakeholders.
 As well as to prevent corruption that may occur, hence the Company has declared the intention of anti-corruption that do not support the activities of groups or individuals acting in wrongful exploitation.
 In order to be entrusted in undertaking a no fraud operation, the Company has proclaimed the anti-corruption policy as the guidelines for the Board of Directors, management, and employees to strictly comply.
-Therefore, in 2017, the Company jointly signed the ratification of the declaration of Intent.
-"Thailand's Private Sector Collective Action Coalition Against Corruption" to express the intention and commitment to combat all forms of corruption and corruption.
-The details of the policy are as follows;
+The Company has participated in the declaration of intention to become a collective action coalition of the Thai private sector in anti-corruption and was already certified as member by the Private Sector Collective Action Coalition Council (CAC) to express the intention and commitment to combat all forms of corruption and corruption.
+The details of the policy are as follows;v